Fresno Dog Bite Lawyers

 Common Types Of Dog Bite Injuries

 - Puncture Wounds — A dog’s sharp teeth can cause deep wounds.
-Puncture wounds may appear to be minor on the surface, but they are prone to infection since they reach deep tissue.
+Puncture wounds may appear minor on the surface, but they are prone to infection because they penetrate deep into the tissue.
 They may require ongoing wound care or surgery to treat delayed healing, abscesses, or hidden muscle damage.

 - Infections — Failure to thoroughly clean a wound can lead to serious diseases caused by bacteria from the dog’s mouth.
 There is a possibility of victims contracting cellulitis, sepsis, tetanus, and, in rare cases, even rabies.
 Some infections can become life-threatening if not treated.

-- Nerve Damage — A bite can damage the nerves, leading to chronic pain, numbness, or even paralysis.
-Sometimes, nerve damage never fully heals.
+- Nerve Damage — A bite can damage the nerves, causing chronic pain, numbness, or even paralysis.
+Sometimes, nerve damage does not fully heal.
 It can affect your quality of life in the long run by limiting your ability to perform everyday tasks.
 It can also cause loss of sensation and reduce mobility.

-- Scarring & Disfigurement — Scarring on the face, neck, or hands can affect your physical appearance and mental health.
+- Scarring & Disfigurement — Scarring on the face, neck, or hands can significantly impact both your physical appearance and mental well-being.
 The long-term effects include anxiety, social withdrawal, and low self-esteem.

 largest animal attack settlement in 2020 for California; client suffered Traumatic Brain Injury– JUDD ROSS ALLEN

-What Should I Do After A Dog Bite In Fresno
+What To Do After A Dog Bite In Fresno

-- Obtain Medical Treatment Immediately — It’s crucial to follow up with a medical provider, even if emergency responders from 911 or the ER staff have already treated you.
-A dog bite can result in infections that develop quickly, and nerve damage or internal injuries may not be evident right away.
+- Obtain Medical Treatment Promptly — It’s crucial to follow up with a medical provider, even if emergency responders from 911 or the ER staff have already treated you.
+A dog bite can result in infections that develop quickly, and nerve damage or internal injuries may not be immediately evident.
 Doing so can help prevent complications.
 It can also provide evidence to support your injury claim by creating official medical records.

-- Preserve Evidence — You should collect and safely store anything related to the bite, such as photos of your injuries, the dog, the location where the accident occurred, medical bills, witness contact information, and damaged clothing.
-Clear documentation helps strengthen their claim.
+- Preserve Evidence — Collect and safely store anything related to the bite, such as photos of your injuries, the dog, the location where the accident occurred, medical bills, witness contact information, and damaged clothing.
+Clear documentation can help support your claim.

-- Call A Dog Bite Lawyer Right Away — Our Fresno dog bite lawyers can investigate the incident.
-They can identify all responsible parties and seek the compensation you deserve according to the law.
+- Call a Dog Bite Lawyer — Our Fresno dog bite lawyers can investigate the incident.
+We work to identify all potentially responsible parties and assist you in seeking compensation in accordance with the law.

 Dog Bite Statistics

 An analysis of homeowners’ insurance claims data by the Insurance Information Institute found that the number of dog bite claims increased from 19,062 in 2023 to 22,658 in 2024.
-This figure represents an 18.9% increase, which reflects rising medical costs, as well as the emotional and psychological costs associated with dog bite injuries.
+This figure represents an increase from 17,597, which reflects rising medical costs, as well as the emotional and psychological costs associated with dog bite injuries.

-If a dog in Fresno bites you or your child, let our experienced dog bite attorneys in Fresno protect your rights.
-Let’s go over your legal options when you call (888) 488-1391.
-Our initial consultations are free of charge and do not establish an attorney-client relationship.
+If a dog in Fresno bites you or your child, let our experienced dog bite attorneys in Fresno go over your legal options when you call (888) 488-1391.
+Our initial consultations are complimentary and do not establish an attorney-client relationship.

 Consult With The Dog Bite Lawyers In Fresno

-If you or a loved one suffered injuries due to a dog bite anywhere in Fresno, including Laton, Kerman, Fowler, Selma, Reedley, Edmiston, Sanger, or Raisin City, don’t wait to secure the evidence you need.
-A dog bite can cause serious physical, emotional, and financial harm, and you deserve legal protection and support right away.
+If you or a loved one suffered injuries due to a dog bite anywhere in Fresno, including Laton, Kerman, Fowler, Selma, Reedley, Edmiston, Sanger, or Raisin City, consider consulting an attorney.
+A dog bite can cause serious physical, emotional, and financial harm, and legal representation may be necessary to address issues that may arise in a personal injury claim.

-Our attorneys will work to hold negligent dog owners accountable and help victims recover the compensation they deserve.
-Our experienced Fresno dog bite lawyers will guide you through every step of the legal process, offering necessary support and fighting for your rights.
+Our attorneys will work to help you seek accountability for the resulting injuries and losses following a dog bite.
+Our experienced Fresno dog bite lawyers will guide you through every step of the legal process, offering necessary support and advocating for your rights.

-Contact us today at (888) 488-1391 for a no-cost, no-obligation consultation, or fill out our “Do I Have a Case?” form.
-We also handle other types of personal injury claims, including premises liability cases, pedestrian accidents, motorcycle collisions, hit-and-run cases, DUI crashes, and accidents involving semi-trucks, 18-wheelers, and big rigs.
+Contact us at (888) 488-1391 for a no-cost, no-obligation initial consultation, or fill out our “Do I Have A Case?” form here.
+We also handle other types of personal injury claims, including premises liability cases, car accidents, pedestrian accidents, motorcycle collisions, hit-and-run cases, DUI crashes, and accidents involving semi-trucks, 18-wheelers, and big rigs.